coreos/coreos-kubernetes/Documentation/deploy-master.md

 ### Create kube-system Namespace

-The Kubernetes Pods that make up the Master node will exist in their own namespace.
-We need to create this namespace so these components are discoverable by other nodes in the cluster.
+The Kubernetes Pods that make up the control plane will exist in their own namespace.
+We need to create this namespace so these components are discoverable by other hosts in the cluster.

 **Note**: You will only need to do this once per-cluster.
 If deploying multiple master nodes, this step needs to happen only once.